APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/design.md

 _NOTE: In case you do try this, you can execute `terraform destroy` to remove the database and save yourself some money ;)_

-I highly recommend using IaC in your projects.

 ## Conclusion

-We've convered the design of our Event-Sourcing application-to-be and the technologies we will use.
+We've covered the design of our Event-Sourcing application-to-be and the technologies we will use.

 Next stop, will by _Ruby and Aggregates_ where we start to implementing our design.